Where It All Began

 At another Tassie distillery we discovered that one of the distillers had applied for the job while backpacking around Australia.
 He knew little about whisky but quickly learnt on the job.
 This got me thinking.
 I had considered brewing or distilling as alternative science-related careers post-PhD (there is a lot of science in beer and whisky), but had ruled them out because of the need for formal brewing degrees or years of industry experience, which I couldn’t realistically obtain.
 Hearing about a backpacker making Jim Murray’s then-favourite whisky really fired up my engine.

-That evening, over yet another whisky, we joked about how amazing it would be to start our own English whisky distillery.
+That evening, over yet another whisky, we joked about how amazing it would be to start our own English distillery.
 It was a crazy idea, but the more we drank, the better it sounded and soon we were discussing production methods, cask sources and yeast strains.
-That night, the ball was set in motion for a whirlwind whisky dream that has now snowballed into reality.
+That night, the ball was set in motion for a whirlwind distilling dream that has now snowballed into reality.

 Bringing the Ethos Back Home